If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

-Ectomorph - The ectomorphs are thin and have a normally narrower body structure, with a small rib cage and narrow shoulders as well.
-Usually this is the body type with the least strength of the three.
+Ectomorph ?
+Ectomorphs are thin and have a typically narrower body frame, with a small rib cage and narrow shoulders as well.
+This is usually the weakest body type of the three.

 One of its main characteristics is the difficulty that the ectomorph has in gaining weight, due to its fast metabolism.
 This is a disadvantage when the goal is to gain weight and muscle mass, but when you want to lose fat, it is a great advantage.

 However, as the endomorph loses weight quickly, care must be taken not to lose muscle mass in the process.